Baeldung/learn-java-collections/README.md

-# Learn Java Collections - Working with Sets
+# Learn Java Collections - Working with Maps

-This is the codebase for Module "Working with Sets" of Learn Java Collections.
+This is the codebase for Module "Working with Maps" of Learn Java Collections.